pooja614/PowerBI_Projects_/E Commerce Churn Analysis.md

  - Churn analysis helps to understand the focus area for improvement:
     - Customer onboarding
     - Product usability.
+- Here are the most common reasons why customers stop paying for your product, according to the Zopka study:<br>
+    - Poor Onboarding
+    - Poor customer service
+    - Unfullfilled Expectations
+    - High Pricing <br>
-  Taking proactive measures towards preventing churn will ensure growth of the business.
+Taking proactive measures towards preventing churn will ensure growth of the business. <br>

 ## Data and Preprocessing